-Whether you’re looking for ways to enjoy a four-day weekend off work, or trying to work out how to keep the kids busy during the Easter school holidays, Bath has lots to offer this Easter...
+Whether you’re looking for ways to enjoy a four-day long weekend this Easter, 10th to 13th April, or want to keep the kids busy during the school holidays, Bath has lots to offer.

 A Slap-Up Roast Dinner

 We can’t talk about Easter without mentioning roast dinners.
 Fill your boots at Green Park Brasserie and tuck into a delicious Sunday roast on 12th April, complete with their Newton Farm topside beef or Castlemead chicken breast.
 Desserts range from classic sticky toffee pudding to blackberry cheesecake with lemon sorbet.

 Bring the family together at Bowood Hotel for one of their two spring lunches, a three-course à la carte Sunday Lunch or a traditional carvery.
 If you’re partial to a sweet treat, why not book their Easter-themed afternoon tea?

 Make the Most of Your Easter Bank Holiday Weekend

 If the races are your scene, head to Bath Racecourse for their Easter holiday raceday.
 Easter Eggstravaganza, perfect for all the family, will see seven live horse races take place alongside a wealth of Easter-themed activities including face painting, an Easter egg hunt, a children's running race and more.

 The twelfth annual Bath Comedy Festival, 31st March to 19th April, will once again bring side-splitting stand up from household names and up-and-coming stars to the city, and for a true taste of the West Country, head to Frome and the Cheese and Grain for The Wurzels’ annual Good Friday gig.